"This was a tremendous experience. I learned so much about the craft that I know I wouldn't have gotten in a 15 week MFA level course."

 Open House and Info Session

 Thinking of applying?
 GrubStreet offers informal Q&A sessions in July with instructor Michelle Seaton to answer any questions you have about the Generator, including the workload, the application process, what the program does and doesn’t entail, the schedule, the philosophy behind our approach, and anything else on your mind.
-The next Open House takes place on July 12th from 6-7pm.
-Find out more about how to apply here.

 Overview and Goals